 Protective insurance policies now norm for top college prospects

-Most top players who delay turning pro are adviced to buy insurance policies
+Most top players who decided to return to school bought insurance policies

 A player's likely draft status dictates the maximum policy to which he's entitled